petkivim/location-service/db/mysql/README.md

 #### MySQL Database

-init_db.sql file that generates the 'location_service' database and creates admin user.
+init_db.sql file generates the 'location_service' database and creates admin user.

 How to import the SQL file in the database.